On this page

 Before getting too far into the details, it’s worth describing Karma’s support for MaterialX, and how that affects an artist building materials.
 Karma supports MaterialX shaders, but does not rely on MaterialX’s code-generation.
 Instead Karma reads the shader network of MaterialX nodes described in USD, and builds the material for the renderer on-the-fly.
 Because of this, Karma is able to supplement missing functionality in MaterialX, with Karma or USD Preview nodes.

-Most of the time, artists should start with the Karma Material Builder, when rendering with Karma.
+Most of the time, artists should start with the Karma Material Builder, when building new materials for Karma.
 When a “pure” MaterialX network, with no custom Karma nodes or conventions, the “USD MaterialX Builder” will only offer up MaterialX nodes supported in the pure spec.

 USD materials